How to Minimize Tax & VAT for Your E-Commerce

 Another important factor to consider is the depreciation expense for each year, which is tax-deductible and known as a ‘non-cash expense’ as there is no check or receipt.

-Despite there being no check, businesses can use it to reduce their income for tax purposes.
+Despite the fact that there is no check, businesses can use it to reduce their income for tax purposes.

 For example, suppose you buy a laptop for your business.